sarveshtiku/Trading-GT/README.md

-# Trading@GT: Market Insights, Equities Sector
+# Trading @ GT: Market Insights, Equities Sector

 This repository archives a sequence of weekly equity-market commentaries produced for the Georgia Tech Trading Club in Spring 2025.
 Each report drills into a single S&P 500 sector, explaining the macro backdrop, earnings catalysts, and thematic forces driving price action.